Rocket91/AnnTweet/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
--[x] user can see the retweet count of any tweet in the detailed view -[x] user can see the likes count of any tweet in the detailed view -[x] user can see the exact time a tweet have been post in the detailed view
+- [x] user can see the retweet count of any tweet in the detailed view
+- [x] user can see the likes count of any tweet in the detailed view
+- [x] user can see the exact time a tweet have been post in the detailed view

 ## Video Walkthrough